 Based on research, I identified my target audience & design opportunity.

-Audience: People who have received information about the protests from both Chinese and western media struggle to position themselves in this event.
+Audience: People who have received information about the protests from both Chinese and western media.

 Design opportunities: How might we create a digital experience to tell a lucid and comprehensive story of the 2019 HK protests?